dansmyers/PredictiveModeling/Sprint-2-Regression/Examples/1- Longbones.md

 ### Deliverable 5: Calculate the correlation between long bone nitrogen composition and length of interment.

-The `cor` function is used to calculate the correlation between two variables.
-It doesn’t matter what order they are entered in the function.
+`corr` calculates the correlation between all pairs of variables.
+You can then view the correlations for a particular variable of interest.
+Here, we want to see how each variable correlates with the `Time` field.

 ```
-> cor(Longbones.subset$Nitro,Longbones.subset$Time)
-[1] -0.6961346
+corr = df.corr()
+print(corr['Time'])
 ```

 The correlation between long bone nitrogen composition and length of interment is about -0.70, which indicates a moderately strong negative linear relationship.